RamazanKara/SteamController-autostart-for-Cemu-games/Readme.md

 - add the exe as "Non-Steam game" on Steam
 - start the game from big picture Steam UI Library

-Installation for the batch file:
+## Installation for the batch file

 - Get this https://github.com/FrogTheFrog/steam-gyro-for-cemuhook/releases and place it in the same folder as cemu.
 - edit the batch file with your favourite editor and change the "c:\games\1.rpx" path to the path of your game